10 Best Wild Camping Spots in the UK

 How often do you have a chance to have an outdoor adventure in two counties at once?
 That is precisely what you can do if you head over to the Cheviot Hills, which are situated on the border between the Scottish council area called the Scottish Borders and the English historic county called Northumberland.

 In any case, this area has a lot to offer to wild campers.
 Stunning scenery is guaranteed to all those who decide to pay a visit to the College Valley, while those looking for wildlife should head over to the Harthope Valley, which is one of the region’s best places for bird watching.
-While exploring the Cheviot Hills, make sure to also walk the short Kirknewton Hillfort Trail and see the remains of an ancient Iron Age fort, as well as pay a visit to the Linhope Spout, which is one of the most spectacular waterfalls in this part of England.
+While exploring the Cheviot Hills, make sure to also walk the short Kirknewton Hillfort Trail and see the remains of an ancient Iron Age fort, as well as to pay a visit to the Linhope Spout, which is one of the most spectacular waterfalls in this part of England.

 Other notable places: